dunossauro/videomaker-helper/README.md

   - `--threshold`: Determines the decibel level to qualify a segment as silent.
   - `--distance`: Adjusts the granularity of silence detection, with options from short intervals to exact durations.

-- **Manual XML Integration**: For now, this command doesn’t directly alter existing kdenlive XML files.
-Instead, it generates standalone XML files with the necessary cut instructions.
-To incorporate these cuts into the main project, users must manually integrate this XML content into their primary kdenlive XML files.
-Seamless integration is a planned feature for future updates.

 #### Sample Commands:

 1. For an automated silence-trimmed XML setup using `audio.wav`, `video.mp4`, and `project.xml`: